-Thus, the cardinal aspects of the learning aim cannot be unambiguously read from the syllabus but must be delimited and refined anew by the teacher.
-From what is disclosed by the reduction, the teacher must work through to a meaningful statement of a problem because effective learning has its onset in a meaningful problem.

-There is no sense in the teacher merely going into class and simply announcing the problem because, in doing this. there is no problem for the child.
-There is no use to announcing the plan at the beginning of a lesson and postulating it as a learning aim.
-Only when the child comes to view the matter him/herself as a problem can he/she discover the incompleteness of his/her understanding, i.e., become aware of aspects that for him/her appear foreign, inexplicable and, thus, problematic.
-The learning aim can be turned into a problem only if the pupil already can give a degree of meaning to it based on his/her available stock of knowledge and awareness (i.e., foreknowledge).
+Thus, it is clear that the cardinal aspects of the learning aim cannot be unambiguously read from the syllabus but have to be delimited and refined anew by the teacher.
+From what is disclosed by the reduction, the teacher needs to work through to a meaningful statement of a problem because effective learning has its onset in a meaningful problem.
+There is no sense in the teacher merely going into class and simply announcing the problem because by this means there is no problem for the child.
+There is no use to announce the plan at the beginning of a lesson and postulate it as a learning aim.
+Only when the child proceeds to view the matter himself as a problem can he discover the incompleteness of his understanding, i.e., become aware of aspects that for him appear foreign, inexplicable and thus problematic.
+The learning aim can be turned into a problem only if the pupil already can give a degree of meaning to it on the basis of his available stock of knowledge and awareness (i.e., foreknowledge).

-To make the problem meaningful to the child, the learning aim must be turned into a question.
-Thus, a questioning attitude only can be actualized if the child can be roused to self-activity by means of sensing something as unfamiliar, foreign, surprising or even funny.
-As soon as he/she becomes involved in the matter, he/she begins to seek "something" familiar that he/she can isolate and name.
-Thus, meaning is attributed to the problem only if part-aspects emerge that he/she can recognize in terms off his/her foreknowledge.
-Therefore, it is the teacher's task to anticipate, based on his/her knowledge of the learning aim, what foreknowledge has to be recalled so it can serve as a point of departure for stating a problem.
+To make the problem meaningful to the child, the learning aim needs to be turned into a question.
+Thus, a questioning attitude only can be actualized if the child can be roused to self-activity on the basis of sensing something as unfamiliar, foreign, surprising or even funny.
+As soon as he becomes involved in the matter, he begins to seek "something" familiar that he can isolate and name.
+Thus, meaning is attributed to the problem only if part-aspects emerge that he can recognize on the basis of his foreknowledge.
+Therefore, it is the teacher's task to anticipate, on the basis of his knowledge of the learning aim what foreknowledge has to be recalled so it can serve as a point of departure for stating a problem.

-To present a problem to the pupils, the teacher must try to obtain one or more suitable examples that inherently include the essentials of the matter as revealed in his/her reduction, and that will be disclosed by his/her instruction.
+To present a problem to the pupils the teacher has to try to obtain one or more suitable examples that inherently include the essentials of the matter as revealed in his reduction and that will be disclosed by his instruction.
 Therefore, it is necessary to look for examples that inherently include the essentials of the learning aim and can mirror them for the child.
-To acquire greater certainty regarding the quality of the example, and whether it can be applied effectively, the example itself must be reduced.
-However, reducing subject content can never be equated merely with analyzing or disclosing its elementals (essentials) because, although there is a search for examples of elementals, still they always must be recognizable as meaningful examples of a particular subject.
+To acquire greater certainty regarding the quality of the example and whether it can be applied effectively, the example itself has to be reduced.
+However, reducing subject content can never be equated merely with analyzing or disclosing its elementals (essentials) because although there is a search for examples of elementals still they always have to be recognizable as meaningful examples of a particular subject.
 This means that the field of study, its language, validity and typical methods are aspects that can influence the choice of an example.
 In other words, the unique nature of the subject should never be lost sight of.

-To carry out a meaningful reduction of subject content, subject-specific knowledge and skills that the pupils have to acquire must be accurately taken into account, but related general skills also must be kept in view.
-Subject-specific knowledge and skills which the pupils need to acquire can be differentiated into subject nomenclature, relations and subject-specific skills.
+In order to carry out a meaningful reduction of subject content, subject-specific knowledge and skills that the pupils have to acquire need to be accurately taken into account but related general skills also have to be kept in view.
+Subject-specific knowledge and skills that the pupils need to acquire can be differentiated into subject nomenclature, relations and subjectspecific skills.